prasannaadithyaa28/Career-Guidance/README.md

 - Ensure environment variables are configured in your hosting platform (e.g. Render, Railway, Vercel backend, or a VM).
 - Protect your Gemini and Firebase credentials; never commit `.env` to version control.

-## Future Improvements

-- Add authentication (e.g. Firebase Auth) to secure user data.
-- Build a dedicated frontend for students and counselors.
-- Add localization and multi-language support.